How a DUI Conviction Will Affect Your Future

 - A person can lose their immigration status to legally stay in the United States.

-If you are found guilty of a criminal offence there are a variety of sentences that could be imposed which would result in you receiving a criminal record.
+If you are found guilty of a criminal offense there are a variety of sentences that could be imposed which would result in you receiving a criminal record.
 More specifically, any of the following sentences will result in a criminal record; suspended sentence, conditional sentence, jail sentence, or a fine.
 A criminal record can have serious and long-lasting implications, particularly with respect to your ability to travel to other countries and gaining employment in certain professions.

 Some of the long-term consequences that DUI offenders may face include: